DamienFremont/mapstruct-doc/README.md

 ![alt text](./docs/diagrams.jpg)

-## Usage
+## Get Started

-To use the Spring Boot Maven Plugin, include the appropriate XML in the plugins section of your pom.xml, as shown in the following example:
+### Maven

-### Basic Example
+To use the Maven Plugin, include the appropriate XML in the plugins section of your pom.xml, as shown in the following example:

 ```xml
 <!-- pom.xml -->